developer-guy/monitor-opa-gatekeeper/README.md

 ```

 # Intall ServiceMonitor
-You need to scrape gatekeeper metrics, in order to that you need a resource which is kind ServiceMonitor and you need a new port which is "metrics" in this case to the gatekeeper service like the following:
+You need to scrape gatekeeper metrics, in order to do that you need a resource which is kind ServiceMonitor and you need a new port which is "metrics" in this case to the gatekeeper service like the following:
 ```yaml
 ports:
 - name: https